 Interchangeability in the Spoken Language

 However, unlike straight-up prohibition, we find all four options ～なければならない・～なければいけない・～なくてはならない・～なくてはいけない acceptable in the spoken language.
 This is a perfect opportunity to get familiar with casual speech.
-Take note of contractions.
-Consult the chart above in case you forget.

 I have to go home and take care of my little sister.